twinstar6980/Twinning.Documentation/english/usage.md

 	> `Kernel` 、`Script` 、`Argument` parameters need to be defined in the module settings.

-	> The `launch.assistant_plus.modding_worker.cmd` script in the home directory can quickly open the this module.
+	> The `launch.assistant.modding_worker.cmd` script in the home directory can quickly start this module.
 Multiple files can be dragged onto the script and released to add additional arguments.

+* `Command Sender` *`<Plus-Only>`*

+	This module can visually select the methods you want to use and fill in the arguments.

+	> Methods are defined by the `Method Configuration` file in the module settings.

-* `Resource Forwarder` *`<Plus-Only>`*
+* `Resource Forwarder`

 	This module provides a better file forwarding UI, which can filter the available options by inputting the file type and extension, and passes them to the `Modding Worker` for processing, making it more efficient and easier to use.

 	> Options are defined by the `Option Configuration` file in the module setting.

-	> The `launch.assistant_plus.resource_forwarder.cmd` script in the home directory can quickly open the this module.
+	> The `launch.assistant.resource_forwarder.cmd` script in the home directory can quickly start this module.
 Multiple files can be dragged onto the script and released to add additional arguments.

-* `Command Sender` *`<Plus-Only>`*

-	This module can visually select the methods you want to use and fill in the arguments.

-	> Methods are defined by the `Method Configuration` file in the module settings.

 * `Animation Viewer` *`<Plus-Only>`*